gregsford/javascript30/README.md

 <hr>

-Day 25: EVENT CAPTURE, PROPOGATION, BUBBLING AND ONCES (completed: N/A)
+Day 25: EVENT CAPTURE, PROPOGATION, BUBBLING AND ONCES (completed: 9/17/2022)

+A more informative lesson compared to seeing how to create cool looking stuff.
+Learning more of the fundamentals behind addEventListener was cool.
+I'm definitely trying to learn more and understand how different pieces of code work in javascript.
+Seeing how these different things worked was good to learn.
+I'm sure I'll review this lesson more to really understand and remember how these things worth.
+I'm sure too I will probably use these in some of the code I write so again, this will be a good refresher for that.

 <hr>